Hire a Highly Experienced Tampa, Florida 18-wheeler Accident Lawyer Near You

 Crash data from the Florida Department of Highway Safety and Motor Vehicles paints a sobering picture of the trend in frequency and devastation of commercial truck accidents in Tampa / Hillsborough County.

-The chart below conveys truck accident crash data from 2015, 2016, and 2017.
+The chart below conveys truck accident crash data in Hillsborough County, FL.
 As you can see, truck accident crashes, injuries, and fatalities are on the rise:

 When we break down this data further we see:

-- +75% increase in injuries resulting from crashes involving commercial trucks from 2015 to 2017
+- +75% increase in injuries resulting from crashes involving commercial trucks over this time period

-- +64% increase in fatalities resulting from crashes involving commercial trucks from 2015 to 2017
+- +64% increase in fatalities resulting from crashes involving commercial trucks over the period reported

 The numbers paint a clear picture: Truck accidents occur with great frequency in Tampa and Hillsborough County, and the problem is on the rise.
 Truck accident injury victims can help hold negligent drivers and trucking companies accountable – and thus prevent future crashes – by pursuing legal claims with the help of an experienced attorney.